clo4/datapacks/afk/README.md

 #### `afk.ticks`

+**Added in version 1.2**

 The number of ticks that a player has been detected as inactive.
-The value is not guaranteed to increment by a stable amount between updates.
+The value is not guaranteed to increment by a stable amount between different data pack versions.

 <details>
 <summary>Example converting ticks to h:m:s</summary>